 When a person suffers a serious injury in an accident, there may be an extended period of recovery that includes surgery, treatments, and rehabilitation.
 This not only impacts the physical condition of the victim but can also impact the emotional condition.
 This can be even more of a factor if the victim has been left with scarring or disfigurement because of the injuries.

 It is important for accident victims to be aware that any scarring or disfigurement they have suffered are also considered damages that they may be entitled to receive financial compensation for.
 This often occurs in vehicle accidents and dog bite accidents.
-A Virginia accident attorney can explain how.
+A Virginia Beach car accident attorney can explain how.

 Disfigurement and Scarring Injuries

 There are a number of ways a victim can be left with permanent scarring or disfigurement in an accident:

 - Lacerations caused by shattered glass in a vehicle accident, from the pavement if the victim was ejected from the vehicle, or from a dog’s teeth or claws in a dog attack.

 - Eye injuries from any type of accident.
 This can leave the victim with vision impairment or even loss of the eye.